-- The tuition and fees the student owes directly to the university - The housing and food at the university or an allowance for housing and food for a commuting/distance student - A standard allowance for books - A standard allowance for miscellaneous expenses - An allowance for transportation - An allowance for loan fees (if applicable).
+- · The tuition and fees the student owes directly to the university - The room and board at the university or an allowance for room and board for a commuting student - A standard allowance for books - · A standard allowance for miscellaneous expenses - · An allowance for transportation - An allowance for loan fees (if applicable).

-For residential and/or commuter students, the Office of Financial Aid will prepare an aid package and mail this information to the student's home address as soon as possible or send the student information to access the financial aid portal.
-For all other students, an email will be sent to access the financial aid portal to review their aid.
+The Office of Financial Aid and Student Campus Employment will prepare an aid package and mail this information to the student's home address as soon as possible or send the student information to access the financial aid portal.
 All non-need-based aid will be considered as part of a need-based aid package first along with eligibility for Pell Grants and other federal grants.
 If there is need remaining after these forms of aid are considered, the aid office will award loans and grants to fill as much of the remaining need as funding and federal and institutional awarding policy will allow.
-Students who are eligible for federal work study may apply for work-study positions at the following website: https://life-success.marybaldwin.edu/channels/on-campus-employment/
+Students may apply for work-study positions at the following website: marybaldwin.edu/financial_aid/sep

 When the student receives an award letter or accesses the Financial Aid Portal, they will be asked to make decisions on which types of aid they will accept.
 The student may also need to complete further paperwork depending on individual aid situations.
-Explanations of what is needed by the aid office to complete a student's aid package will be found in the financial aid portal.
+Explanations of what is needed by the aid office to complete a student's aid package will be found in the FA portal.
 Students are asked to read all information carefully and respond promptly to any requests by the aid office.